bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

-   You can switch off the simulation of Process Start Events and Intermediate Process Events when you want to simulate or test other parts of a projects.
+   You can switch off the simulation of Process Start Events and Intermediate Process Events when you want to simulate or test other parts of a project.
 Just set the corresponding options in the :ref:`preferences <workspace-preferences-process-engine>`.